getzep/zep-python/README.md

 **Raises**

-- `UnexpectedResponseError`: If the API response format is unexpected.
+- `APIError`: If the API response format is unexpected.

 ---